MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/tutorial-2-migrating-biztalk-projects-in-siebel.md

 - The operations that can be performed using the adapter.

 - Physical port configuration in the BizTalk Server Administration console

-  These differences are explained in the topics within [Migrating BizTalk Projects Created Using the Previous Version of the Siebel Adapter](/previous-versions/).

   However, you can make changes to the BizTalk project created using the previous version of the adapter and make it work with the WCF-based [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)].